Updated for 2020

 With any major marketing event or promotion, it’s critical to closely track the inventory on hand at the retailer to ensure you do not lose sales from out-of-stocks.
 For a two-day commercially created event, it’s even more critical.
 Unlike Black Friday and the subsequent holiday season, there is no outside force driving shoppers to buy; if a product is out-of-stock, consumers are less likely to buy it later or search multiple retailers.

 That said, if Prime Day emptied the virtual shelves, it can still be problematic for the subsequent days and weeks, as can the inverse.
-If you built-up inventory in anticipation of a shopping frenzy but sell-through wasn’t as expected, you may have excess inventory that you now need to worry about.
+If you had built-up inventory that you were hoping to quickly sell-through with a promotion but it didn't perform as expected, you may still have excess inventory that you need to worry about.
 Again, you should be monitoring inventory levels in the ten days leading up to Prime Day as well as the following ten days to ensure you’re optimizing inventory across all your channels.

 Most of us have bought something because of a deal, and then later realized we don’t want or need it.
 Plus, Amazon makes it so easy to return products, the likelihood you will do so is high.
 Thus, you can’t celebrate all your sales during Prime Day quite yet - keep an eye on your returns for at least a couple weeks to ensure you’re celebrating actual net sales.